Brighter-bits/AdventOfCode2024/ReadME.md

 Unfortunately, the second part required me to actually use a dictionary.
 I spent about an hour just staring at the screen.
 But it turns out it was actually quite simple.
 All you need to do is choose a node, and then save every node it connects to as a list.
 Then check each list, if it doesn't appear then it doesn't connect and so we get rid of it.

+# Day 24

+Okay, I can do this, make a dict containing all of the connections, then begin substituting the actual values in until I get the number.

+Huh, quite a lot of subroutines today, it's quite nice.
+Part two however, looks like a brute force only kind of thing...

+Alright, turns out you can do something with a thing called a half-adder, which is where you use an AND and a XOR to create a logic system which also outputs whether you need to carry a one to the next place value.

+This is different from a full-adder which allows you to add your carry over into the equation instead of just outputting one.

+Unfortunately, I don't understand the "logic" (haha) behind it, so I'm going to avoid it unless I have to delve into it.

+Turns out I have to learn adders at some point anyway, so may as well now.

+Half adders have A and B go into both a XOR gate an AND gate.
+The AND gate gives the carryover while the XOR gives the digit.

+Full adders are made up of a half adder, but the XOR output is given to another XOR gate with the previous carryover and another AND gate.
+The second AND gate's carryover is put in an OR with the previous AND gate's carryover to get the actual carryover.
+Meanwhile, the second XOR gate gives the digit.

+As such, if the program is supposed to add together perfectly, then the program must be using Full Adders.
+With the outputs from AND gates going to more AND gates to simulate carryovers

+So all I need to do is visualise it.
+Honestly, I could probably do this manually.

+The first addition (x00, y00) will have an AND and a XOR gate.
+The XOR gate will go to z00.
+The AND will then go to a variable we shall call G.

+The second addition (x01, y01) will go to a AND and a XOR gate.
+But the AND output will go to OR with the previous AND and the XOR will go to another XOR with the previous AND.

+I might just draw this.